-Church Personnel should not travel in a vehicle with an unrelated minor(s)/vulnerable adult(s) without another Safe Environment Certified adult present, except in documented emergencies or extenuating circumstances.
-Church Personnel must have prior permission to transport the unrelated minors/vulnerable adult from the parents.
-In this case, another safe environment certified person should be present, if possible.
+Church Personnel should not travel in a vehicle with an unrelated minor(s)/vulnerable adult(s) without another Safe Environment Certified adult present, except in documented emergencies or extenuating circumstances When that is not possible, it is acceptable to have 1 SE certified adult to transport several minors when they leave as a group and are dropped off as a group or when the last minor to be dropped off is related to the SE certified adult.
+In addition, Church Personnel must have prior permission to transport the unrelated minors/vulnerable adult from the parents.